 Office hours are set by appointment.
 If a student needs to speak in private with a studio critic they must email in advance to request a meeting time.
 Students may seek office hour appointments to discuss any matters of concern including personal, private matters and general inquiries about course related work, grading, assessment and content.

-Probation & Dismissal: For program specific information related to grades, academic standing, probation and dismissal, please see your program academic advisors:
+Probation & Dismissal: for program specific information related to grades, academic standing, probation and dismissal, please see your program academic advisors:

-B. Arch.: Arnaldo Melendez & Sara Morales

-M. Arch.: Hannah Borgeson
+B.Arch: Michael Miller mmiller@ccny.cuny.edu